pwnzillaa/cves-collection/README.md

 # cve-collections
-A collection of my discovered CVEs.
+A collection of my discovered CVEs :)